 Please Note : In the case of a new development it is the developer who is responsible for the erection of nameplates to the City Council’s specification.

 On average it will take 6-8 weeks from a request being made to the sign being erected.
 House numbers must also be displayed so they can be clearly read from the roadside and this applies to any names that form part of the address as well.

 All street nameplates for new developments and replacement signs in the City will bear the City Coat of Arms which adds a sense of identity to the area and is an attractive and useful feature.

 Missing or Damaged Street Nameplates

-If you have a query or would like to report a missing or damaged street nameplate, please email email@example.com and if possible attach a photograph.
+If you have a query or would like to report a missing or damaged street nameplate, please email firstname.lastname@example.org and, if possible, attach a photograph.

 Please Note : Chichester District Council is responsible for all street nameplate queries for the wider district area outside of the City Centre.
 Please contact them directly if your query is outside of the City Centre.

 “The Street Names of Chichester”

 The City Council has published the book ‘A History of Chichester in 500 Street Names’.
 This is a revised and updated edition of “Street Names of Chichester”, originally produced by Kenneth Green in 1996.
 The book, which groups names in themed sections, provides an insight in to how many street names came about, together with a brief history of their origins where known.

 The ‘A History of Chichester in 500 Street Names’ book is available from the Council House, North Street priced £5.
 Alternatively, email email@example.com to ask about postal ordering.